madhusudhan0212/SelfDrivingCar/LaneLines-P1/writeup_template.md

 * Identify farthest points for each side and if its less than a given fixed distance then extrapolate
 * finally with closest and farther points for each side draw exactly two lines on to image identifying lanes

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+In below image, you can see the modifications done at each step of pipeline

-![alt text][image1]
+![alt text][image2]

 ###2.
 Identify potential shortcomings with your current pipeline